 Bluehost – If you are starting your first website and are on a budget, Bluehost is the obvious choice.
 Bluehost provides 24/7 customer service and offer great value hosting services.
 We have started many of our projects on Bluehost.
 Check out 7 Simple Steps to Starting your First Site.

-WPEngine - WPEngine is a next level hosting provider that can handle sudden spikes of traffic without crashing.
+WPEngine – WPEngine is a next level hosting provider that can handle sudden spikes of traffic without crashing.
 WPEngine offer competitive prices and include 24/7 customer support.
-Ditch Your Desk is hosted on WPEngine.
+Both The Broke Backpacker and Ditch Your Desk are hosted on WPEngine.
+Honestly, after trying a few providers, WPEngine are my favourite by miles.

-Elementor - Drag-and-drop website builders give you a lot more customization options than a pre-made theme.
+Elementor – Drag-and-drop website builders give you a lot more customisation options than a pre-made theme.
 Elementor is one of the best on the market.

 Thrive Themes – Similar to Elementor, Thrive is a fantastic drag-and-drop builder that offers a ton of other conversion-based plugins.
 The difference?
 It’s capable of a lot more than Elementor… but there’s also a much bigger learning curve.